Naldahari: Education

 Lalgola College is only 3 km away from this village.

-Professions

-Most of the villagers are farmer but there also have some local services and businesses.

 Drinking water

 The condition of the water of this village is not so pure.
 So the villagers use drinking water from a treated water project called Naldahari Swajaldhara Prokolpo.

 Religion and community

 Most of the villagers are Muslim.
-There have a huge Eidgah (ইদগাহ) in this village.
+There have an Eidgah (ইদগাহ) in this village.
 People also from neighboring villages and cities come to pray in this Eidgah in Eid days.
 There also have three Jame Masjid and some Waktia Masjid in this village.